ricdurh/Golf_My_Manual_Strokes_Gained_Analysis/README.md

 ### Heatmap of Shot Results (based on intended target) with Average Strokes Gained
-For ~25% of the shots there's data on where the shot went relative to intended target.
+For ~25% of the shots, there's data on where the shot went relative to the intended target.
 This results in a 7x7 matrix with distance on the y-axis and direction on the x-axis.
+The frequency is shown by the color from light to dark indicating low to high frequency.

 ![](/images/heatmap_1.png)